 2) Tap Do Not Disturb.

 3) Scroll to the bottom and enable the slider for Workout Do Not Disturb.

 With Workout Do Not Disturb turned on, you will never be disturbed by a text message or other notification mid-deadlift, during your yoga session, when “in the zone” running outside and listening to your favorite motivational music and so forth.

 And when done working out, your Apple Watch automatically exits Workout Do Not Disturb mode on your behalf.
 Simply pull down from the top of your watch face to find all the notifications that have arrived during your workout session sitting there, waiting to be read.

-How do you like this new feature in watchOS 4?
+How do you like this feature on Apple Watch?
 Sound off in the comments below!